Water rates to rise slightly in 2023

-On Oct.
-27, the Denver Board of Water Commissioners adopted new water rates that will effective Jan.
-1, 2022, to help pay for critical upgrades and projects to keep this system operating efficiently.
-How that rate increase will affect individual customer bills will vary depending on where the customer lives in Denver Water’s service area and how much water they use.
+How the new rates for 2023 will affect individual customer bills will vary depending on where the customer lives in Denver Water’s service area and how much water they use.

-For typical single-family residential customers who receive a bill from Denver Water, if they use 104,000 gallons of water in 2022 as they did in 2021, the new rates will increase their monthly bill by a range of about 47 cents to $1.34 depending on where they live.
+For typical single-family residential customers who receive a bill from Denver Water, if they use 104,000 gallons of water in 2023 as they did in 2022, the new rates will increase their monthly bill by an average of $1 to $4 over the course of the year, depending on where they live and the services they receive from Denver Water.

 A customer’s monthly bill is comprised of a fixed charge, which helps ensure Denver Water has a more stable revenue stream to continue the necessary water system upgrades to ensure reliable water service, and a volume rate for the amount of water used.

-The fixed monthly charge — which is tied to the size of the meter — is increasing by 74 cents in 2022 for most single-family residential customers to ensure Denver Water is recovering 20% of its needed revenue from fixed charges.
+The fixed monthly charge — which is tied to the size of the meter — is increasing by 70 cents in 2023, to $17.90 per month, for most single-family residential customers to ensure Denver Water is recovering 20% of its needed revenue from fixed charges.

 After the fixed monthly charge, Denver Water’s rate structure has three tiers based on the amount of water used.